antronerds/r2-training-courses/docs/Methylation_analysis.md

 The colored vertical line just below the diagram title represents the chromosome of this database and shows the gene position in the chromosome by a small vertical line (marked in yellow in Figure 2-13).

-Then R2 Genome Browser shows the average (mean) CpG by methylation score (on an Y-axis) and the gene (a.k.a. gene position number, on an X-axis).
+Then R2 Genome Browser shows the average (mean) CpG by methylation ratio (on an Y-axis) and the gene (a.k.a. gene position number, on an X-axis).
 The dots in this diagram are CpG (or probe) and their according methylation degree.
-It is to be noted that the Y-axis of R2 Genome Browser is the methylation score per probe, whereas the X-axis of Heatmap is the methylation score (which is vice versa).
+It is to be noted that the Y-axis of R2 Genome Browser is the β-value per probe, whereas the X-axis of Heatmap is the  β-value.

 The standard deviation of methylation per CpG is shown with the vertical gray line in the diagram, which is located in the gene index around 96,160,000.
 The letter "q" (queue) from the X-axis label "q32.1" reveals that the gene is located on the chromosome's long arm.
 If it is located on the small arm of the chromosome it is labeled with "p" (petite).